by Stephanie Smith

 Since 1973, the Endangered Species Act has served as a way to protect plants and animals that are in danger of becoming extinct.
 More than 2,300 species are listed as endangered or threatened on the Endangered Species List, several of which depend on the unique habitats found in the Chesapeake Bay region to survive.

-This small, woodland amphibian is known to inhabit just three mountains, all of which—as evidenced by the salamander’s name—lie within the boundaries of Shenandoah National Park in Virginia.
-Once more widely distributed, competition with redback salamanders has confined the Shenandoah salamander to the steep, rocky, north-facing slopes of Hawksbill Mountain, The Pinnacles and Stony Man Mountain.
+This small, woodland amphibian is known to live in just three mountains, all of which—as evidenced by the salamander’s name—lie within the boundaries of Shenandoah National Park in Virginia.
+The Shenandoah salamander used to be more widely distributed, but competition with redback salamanders has confined the Shenandoah salamander to the steep, rocky, north-facing slopes of Hawksbill Mountain, The Pinnacles and Stony Man Mountain.

 Their decline has been primarily attributed to human disturbance; however, protection of cave roosts has helped big-eared bat numbers to increase.
-Today, the total population is estimated at around 20,000 bats.
+In 2003, a study was conducted on Virginia big eared bats and the total population was estimated at around 20,000 bats.
 However, white nose syndrome—a disease estimated to have killed nearly six million bats since 2007—poses an emerging threat: in 2010, cases of white nose syndrome were found in West Virginia’s Hellhole Cave, which is home to almost half of all Virginia big-eared bats.

 This small freshwater mussel lives along the bottoms of rivers and creeks ranging from New Hampshire to North Carolina.
-To survive, dwarf wedge mussels rely on healthy freshwater streams: minimal sediment, a stable stream bed and plenty of dissolved oxygen.
+To survive, dwarf wedge mussels rely on healthy freshwater streams that include minimal sediment, a stable stream bed and plenty of dissolved oxygen.
 However, rapid land development has led to degraded water quality in areas where the mussels live, causing populations to decline.

-Once an abundant source of food for local residents, harvest pressures, barriers to migration and poor water quality caused this sensitive species to become increasingly more rare.
+Once an abundant source of food for local residents, harvest pressures, barriers to migration and poor water quality caused this species to become increasingly rare.
 In recent years, however, researchers have observed more of the elusive fish in the Bay and are working to boost their knowledge of sturgeon behavior and habitat needs.

 Despite the uncertain future that faces these and other endangered species, much work has been done to aid in the recovery of plants and animals on the Endangered Species List.
 The iconic bald eagle, for instance, recovered enough to be removed from the federal list of endangered species in 2007, and the reclusive Delmarva fox squirrel was removed from the list in 2015.
 Scientists and experts continue to work toward protecting and supporting these irreplaceable species.